Final Fantasy XIV: Dad of Light: Reception

 The review aggregator Rotten Tomatoes reported that 100% of critics have given the series a positive review based on 6 reviews, with an average rating of 6.6/10.
 IGN found the show "charming", but thought the premise too long for an eight-episode series, and that Final Fantasy XIV didn't look as good as the actors portrayed it to be.
-GQ Magazine stated that the show was not particularly deep, well acted or surprising, but still found it compelling and earnest.
+GQ Magazine said that the show was not particularly deep, well acted or surprising, but still found it compelling and earnest.
 The Verge described the series as "silly and sweet", calling the slow absorption of Akio's father into the game adorable.
 Polygon praised the title as a "joy to watch", also saying it was relatable and unassuming.
-The Japan Times reflected on how the show signals an increase in Japanese television coming into the Western consciousness through Netflix, with many of the "weird Japan" stereotypes of previous decades being replaced by more relatable, "charming", and calming material.
+The Japan Times reflected on how the show signals an increase in Japanese television coming into the Western consciousness, with many of the "weird Japan" stereotypes of previous decades being replaced by more relatable, "charming", and calming material.

 Legacy

-On March 23, 2019, plans to adapt Dad of Light into a film were announced at the Final Fantasy Fan Festival in Tokyo.
-The film, titled Brave Father Online: Our Story of Final Fantasy XIV, was released on June 21, 2019.
+Dad of Light was adapted into a film, titled Brave Father Online: Our Story of Final Fantasy XIV, which was released on June 21, 2019.